gullerya/object-observer/README.md

 # Loading the Library

-You have few ways to load the library: as an ES6 module (named or default) or as a regular script (into a 'window' global scope, or a custom scope provided by you).
+You have few ways to load the library: as an ES6 module (named or default, pay attention to the __module__ in the path) or as a regular script (into a 'window' global scope, or a custom scope provided by you).

 * ES6 module - default import (__preferred__):
 ```javascript